Appletons category id

 Eucalyptus globoidea (PLUG grown)

-White Stringybark Ht 30-40m
+White stringybark Ht 30-40m

 Monocalypt, generally free of insect pests.
 S.E.Australia.
 Tall rough barked ground durable with proven good sawing and drying properties.
 Very hard heavy, attractive timber.
 Grows well on hill country where temperatures do not go below -5C.
 Rainfall 800-2500mm, coppices, resprouts epicormics after fire.
 Recommend planting in early Spring after chance of frosts.